th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-3.md

 <custom-stepper :steps="6" :step="3" > </custom-stepper>

-With this instruction you will install required Kubernetes components to the cluster.
-And the th2 infrastructure components will be among them.
+With this instruction you will install required Kubernetes components into the cluster.
+The th2 infrastructure components will be among them.

 <!--more-->

 As a result of this step, you will deploy th2 into your Kubernetes cluster.
-Upon its completion, you are expected to have the environment setup as shown on the picture below.
+Upon its completion, you are expected to have the environment setup as in the picture below.

 ![](/img/getting-started/th2-env-schema/Demo-cluster-components-4-install-th2.drawio.png)